fontle/obsidianOLD/Economics/Macro 1/Restraints on Policymakers.md

 For example in the table above, shows the response of output to a monetary shock.

-Each model has different dynamics: Model 4 has a very large initial shock with a fast return to equilibrium levels, whilst model 1 predicts a small shock initialy and an increase in the medium run to 0.3 in year then levels out beyond 3 years.
+Each model has different dynamics: Model 4 has a very large initial shock with a fast return to equilibrium levels, whilst model 1 predicts a small shock initially and an increase in the medium run to 0.3 in year then levels out beyond 3 years.

 As shown, the range of these models is vast, even if you can model the mistakes, there is a lot of uncertainty in the models, and thus policymakers should act cautiously.

 ### Uncertainty and Policy
-If there is large uncertainty in the models considered in policymaking, then the less active policy regulators should make.
+If there is large uncertainty in the models considered in policy-making, then the less active policy regulators should make.
 The fundamental aim of policy should be to **avoid prolonged recessions**, slowing down booms, and avoiding inflationary pressures.

 The close the economy is to a recession, or if it they are in a recession, then the government should undertake more active policies to pursue these objectives.
 These conclusions would have been controversial 30 years ago:
 ## Paradigm Shift: Optimal Control Theory to Game Theory
 ---
-30 years ago, the main school of macro policy was optimal control theory which assumed the economy to be a somewhat determinant *machine* whereby policy could be used to achieve desired equilibria and outcomes.
+30 years ago, the main school of macro policy was optimal control theory which assumed the economy to be a somewhat determinant *machine* whereby policy could be used to achieve desired equilibrium and outcomes.
 However, this often led to an over reliance in econometric models that predicted outcomes and fine-tuning to said models.

 Recently, a more modern approach involving game theory must considered.
 The economy consists of agents that predict future states of the economy and thus, expectations play an important role in determining inflation, recall the inflation identity:

 $$
 \pi = \pi^{e}- \alpha(u - u_{n})
 $$

 Price expectation are a fundamental part of inflation.
 As a consequence understanding the interactions between government policy changes and the expecations of firms and consumers is vital to choosing effective measures.

 To understand the implication of this premise we can analyse a hostage taking situation: